 Jalen Catalon Player Profile

-Although he is rapidly gaining a reputation as one of the best safeties in the 2022 NFL Draft class, Catalon’s young career could have taken many different courses.
+Although he featured prominently early in the 2022 NFL Draft cycle, Catalon’s young career could have taken many different courses.
 The epitome of a multi-sport athlete, the Texas native was an accomplished baseball center fielder and basketball player.
 There was the potential for him to play baseball in college.

 However, he was a gifted football player.
 While it’s not uncommon for a player to line up on both sides of the ball in high school, Catalon was a dangerous dual-threat quarterback as well as a game-wrecking safety.
 A testament to his athletic ability, he rushed for 1,064 yards and 13 touchdowns while throwing for 1,122 yards and 18 touchdowns during his junior season for Mansfield Legacy High School.

 While his offensive output was outstanding, his defensive domination was delicious.
 He tallied 284 tackles, 13 tackles for loss, 12 interceptions, and 9 forced fumbles through two seasons.
 Catalon’s play in his junior season earned him 2017 Defensive Player of the Year honors by multiple Texas-based outlets.

 Primed for a standout senior season, disaster struck.
 Catalon suffered a season-ending knee injury in the opener.
 Despite the loss of his final year, there was still significant interest in the four-star safety.
 He held over 20 offers, taking official visits to Oklahoma, TCU, and Texas before choosing Arkansas over Alabama, Clemson, and Florida.

 “Arkansas just felt like family,” Catalon commented at the time of his commitment.
 “When I went on my first visit, it just felt like home.
 I feel like the best opportunity to grow as a person and as a football player would be at Arkansas.”